"Säckpipa"

 The tips of the fingers must be used, not the flats.
 This is a limitation of the iPad multi-touch input system.

-Online Säckpipa Resources:
+Online Säckpipa Resources

 Olle Gällmo has extensive information about playing the Säckpipa on his Swedish Bagpipes website, including free online lessons, audio files, and demonstration videos.